Defense News

 Defense News is a website and newspaper about the politics, business, and technology of national security published by Sightline Media Group.
-Founded in 1986, Defense News serves an audience of senior military, government, and industry decision-makers throughout the world.
+Founded in 1986, Defense News says it serves an audience of senior military, government, and industry decision-makers throughout the world.

+History

 Defense News was founded as a weekly newspaper by Army Times Publishing Company.
-ATPCO was sold in 1997 to Gannett Company (later renamed TEGNA), which sold it to Los Angeles-based private equity firm Regent in 2016, which renamed it Sightline Media Group.
+ATPCO was sold in 1997 to Gannett Company (later renamed TEGNA), which sold it to Los Angeles–based private equity firm Regent in 2016, which renamed it Sightline Media Group.

+Television

 Defense News has a weekly television show about international defense and military issues.
 It first aired March 2, 2008, as This Week in Defense News with Vago Muradian on WUSA 9, a Washington, D.C., CBS affiliate.
 It later aired on ABC 7 WJLA and the Armed Forces Network.
-In April 2017, the show relaunched on WETA-TV as Defense News Weekly with two co-hosts: Jill Aitoro, Defense News executive editor; and Tony Lombardo, executive editor of Military Times, another Sightline brand.
-In September 2017, Jeff Martin, a former TV reporter from Alabama, took over hosting and producing duties.
-The show later moved off WETA to AFN and various online platforms.
+In April 2017, the show relaunched on WETA-TV as Defense News Weekly.